When can I leave my home?

 It is okay to meet with people who are there to support you (e.g. a carer or support worker).

-You can meet outside with one person that you do not live with to exercise.
 You must follow social distancing rules (PDF) when you do this (this means staying 2 metres apart from each other).

 What places will be open?

 Because of the lockdown rules many shops and services will not be able to open.
 However there are some places that will stay open, including:

 - supermarket and shops selling things you really need (e.g. food, medicine)